CSS-Tricks/MovingBoxes/README.markdown

-		wrap         : false      // if true, the panel will "wrap" (it really rewinds/fast forwards) at the ends buildNav     : false,     // if true, navigation links will be added navFormatter : null,      // function which returns the navigation text tooltipClass : 'tooltip', // added to the navigation, but the title attribute is blank unless the link text-indent is negative panelTitle   : 'h2',      // panel title selector; this can also be a jQuery selector, e.g. 'h2.title' panelText    : 'p'        // panel content contained within this tag; this can also be a jQuery selector, e.g. 'p.wrap'
+		wrap         : false      // if true, the panel will "wrap" (it really rewinds/fast forwards) at the ends buildNav     : false,     // if true, navigation links will be added navFormatter : null,      // function which returns the navigation text easing       : 'swing',   // anything other than "linear" or "swing" requires the easing plugin tooltipClass : 'tooltip', // added to the navigation, but the title attribute is blank unless the link text-indent is negative panelTitle   : 'h2',      // panel title selector; this can also be a jQuery selector, e.g. 'h2.title' panelText    : 'p'        // panel content contained within this tag; this can also be a jQuery selector, e.g. 'p.wrap'